 - Remix Album: The Remixes, a Distinct Double Album with club mixes on disc 1 and hip hop mixes on disc 2.

 - The Rival:

 - Carey also said that it was part of her ex-husband Tommy Mottola's doing, since he was the head of Lopez's record label at the time.

-- Her current feud is with rap diva Nicki Minaj.
-The two did collabo together back in late 2009 for a track on Mariah's then album Memoirs of An Imperfect Angel called "Up Out My Face".
+- Her feud with rap diva Nicki Minaj.
+The two did collab together back in late 2009 for a track on Mariah's then album Memoirs of An Imperfect Angel called "Up Out My Face".
 However, the friendship was over a few years later when it was announced that Minaj would be joining Carey on the judging panel of American Idol, much to the dismay of Carey.
 Reports were released right away of tension on the set of "Idol" between Carey and Minaj and the two feuding.
 Then came an infamous video from TMZ.com that recorded the two lashing out at each other on the set.
 The two decided to stay neutral while shooting the show, for the most part - ultimately, both left the show after one season.

 - Three Minutes of Writhing: Most of her post-Daydream videos.

-- Oddly enough, she did them pretty often (with layered belts to disguise this) pretty often in her early career, before she moved onto more contemporary r&b, where now she just layers belts over the chorus.
+- Truck Driver's Gear Change: Not to the extent of R&B singers like Anita Baker, but she does use this cliche in quite a few of her songs.
+Oddly enough, she did them pretty often (with layered belts to disguise this) in her early career, before she moved onto more contemporary r&b, where now she just layers belts over the chorus.
 For a prime example of her doing this today, there's "I Wanna Know What Love Is" (notable because it changes down half an octave), but back then, the song "Whenever You Call" uses this trope three times.
 "We Belong Together" also counts as an example but it's pulled off rather well.

 - You Are Better Than You Think You Are: "Hero," of course.
-See the quote at the top of this page.